baashai/PC-MVAD/README.md

 3. **Interquartile Range (IQR) Anomalies**: Anomalies detected based on the range between Q1 and Q3.
 4. **Moving Average Anomaly Detection**: Anomalies detected using a rolling mean and standard deviation.
 5. **Isolation Forest**: Identifies anomalies by isolating data points in an ensemble method.

+   # Requirements

+1) matplotlib
+2) pandas
+3) seaborn
+4) statsmodels
+5) wmi
+6) psutil
+7) datetime
+8) Open Hardware Monitor App

+# Note

+To collect the sensor data, we need to execute the Python code while running the Open Hardware Monitor app in the background such that it extracts the sensor information.
+You can download the app from clicking the mentioned link, \href{https://openhardwaremonitor.org/}